AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts.md

 * **Field Name**  (*Required*): The signature field's name.
 This must be a non-empty string.
 If signature field with this field name already exist, that field will be used.
 If it does not exist, a signature field with this field name will be created.
 * **Visibility**: Specifies whether the signature field is visible.
 The default value of `true` creates a visible signature.
 * **Page Number**: Specifies the page number to which the signature field should be attached.
 Page numbers are 1-based.
-The page number is only **required** if the signature field does not already exist in the pdf document.
+The page number is only **required** if the signature field does not already exist in the PDF document.
 If this is specified along with the signature field then it overrides the page on which signature field is present in the document.
 * **Location**: Specifies the coordinates of the signature appearance's bounding box in default PDF user space units.
-The location is only **required** if the signature field does not already exist in the pdf document.
+The location is only **required** if the signature field does not already exist in the PDF document.
 If this is specified along with the signature field then it overrides the existing signature bounding box.

   * **Left**: The left x-coordinate
   * **Bottom**: The bottom y-coordinate